Contemporary Music Players

 Contributors to this page: Frank Doucette

-Harpguitars.net is not affiliated with, nor endorses the music of, nor necessarily shares the
+Disclaimer: Harpguitars.net is not affiliated with, nor endorses the music of, nor necessarily shares the philosophical, political or religious views of any of the artists on this page.

-The first group we may consider "conventional" harp guitarists.
-Generally, these musicians all play the most recognizable basic form of harp guitar - that which contains sub-bass "harp" strings below the standard neck.
-An increasingly common form adds "super-treble" harp strings on the opposite side of the neck, while some bold individuals add additional banks of strings.
-These players include full-time harp guitar-exclusive players, full-time musicians who utilize harp guitar as a small to large part of their material, and various part-time players (who may or not play the instrument exclusively).
-The commonality is the general type of instrument mentioned previously, and the fact that these players all utilize (i.e. play, by distinct, individual plucking) the various harp strings of their instruments.
+The majority of these musicians play the most recognizable basic form of harp guitar – one which contains sub-bass "harp" strings to the left of the standard neck.
+An increasingly common form adds "super-treble" harp strings on the opposite side of the neck, while other experimenters may add additional banks of strings.
+Inclusion on this page - a growing index of players of the instrument - requires that these players all actually utilize (i.e. play, by distinct, individual plucking during its use) the various harp strings of their instruments.

 Players of the Harp Guitar Gatherings